Teaching English in Thailand Schools: the Good, Bad, and Ugly

-There is no better feeling than coaching a student in public speaking, and then seeing him or her win a speech contest.
+There is no better feeling than coaching students in public speaking and then seeing them win a speech contest.
 It is also quite rewarding in writing a letter of recommendation for an excellent model student who is accepted for studying abroad in either the United States or the United Kingdom.

 What's Bad About TEFL in Thailand?

 TEFL teaching can be very tiring and frustrating.
 At times I was tempted to get out of it for the following reasons:

 1. Long Hours

 In many schools a teacher must be at work Monday through Friday from 7:20 A.M. until 4:30 P.M.
 During this nine-hour period, a teacher will normally have four or five hours of classroom instruction.
 When not teaching, a teacher must remain on the school campus in his or her faculty room to prepare lessons or grade student papers and tests.

 2. Excessive Paperwork